eacheson/rr-eclipse-git/README.md

   You've just created a repo which is 'hosted' by GitHub - it's still only online for now.

 **2. Clone the repo:** To get the contents of a remote repository onto your own computer, i.e. to get a 'local' copy, you have to "Clone or download" it.
 There are a few options here (clone or download?
 HTTPS or SSH? etc.) but to keep things simple, we will use **Clone** with **HTTPS**.
 We will use the existing tutorial repo for this step, but you could also use your own repo if you created on in Step 1 above.
-  1. Go to the repo homepage at [github.com/eacheson/rr-eclipse-git](https://github.com/eacheson/rr-eclipse-git)
+  1. Go to the repo homepage at [github.com/eacheson/rr-eclipse-git](https://github.com/eacheson/rr-eclipse-git) (notice the URL pattern for the repo homepage: `github.com/username/repo-name`, where `username` is the repo creator's username)
   2. Click the green 'Clone or download' button
   3. A menu appears, which should say 'Clone with HTTPS'; if it instead says 'Clone with SSH', click on 'Use HTTPS'
   4. Click on the copy-to-clipboard button